Thamindu16/sales-data-cleaning-project/README.md

   4. Execute the data cleaning operations
   5. Download the cleaned dataset after completion

-This project helped me improve my practical knowledge in:
+----- This project helped me improve my practical knowledge in -----

   1. Data cleaning and preprocessing
   2. Handling missing values and duplicates